ZeldaFan0225/ChatGPT-Discord-Bot/config.md

         "frequency_penalty": The frequency_penalty for the request (NUMBER) *1,
         "max_input_chars":  The max characters for the request (NUMBER) *4 },
-    "logs": {
+    "selectable_system_inctructions": An array of selectable system instructions (ARRAY WITH OBJECTS WITH THE PROPERTIES name AND system_instruction) *4, "logs": {
-        "enabled": Whether logging is enabled or not (BOOLEAN), "directory": The directory where the logging files are saved to (STRING), "plain": Whether to log in a plain text file (BOOLEAN), "csv": Whether to log in csv format (BOOLEAN) }
+        "enabled": Whether logging is enabled or not (BOOLEAN), "directory": The directory where the logging files are saved to (STRING), "plain": Whether to log in a plain text file (BOOLEAN), "csv": Whether to log in csv format (BOOLEAN) },
+    "features": {
+        "chat_single": Whether this feature is enabled or not (BOOLEAN) *4, "chat_thread": Whether this feature is enabled or not (BOOLEAN) *4, "regenerate_button": Whether this feature is enabled or not (BOOLEAN), "delete_button": Whether this feature is enabled or not (BOOLEAN) }
 }
 ```